Research

 Understanding the genetic basis for heat stress resilience during pollination

-Pollination is the process by a which a pollen grain lands on the female part of a flower, germinates, and then transmits the male gametes (sperm) to the female gamete (the egg) via tube-like structure called a pollen tube.
-Once the pollen tube reaches the egg, it bursts, releasing sperm cells to fuse with the egg and another cell called a central cell.
-If the temperature is too hot, the pollen tube bursts too soon, and fertilization fails.
+Pollination is the process by a which a pollen grain delivers male gametes (sperm) to the female gametes (egg) via tube-like structure called a pollen tube.
+Once the pollen tube reaches the egg, it bursts, releasing the sperm cells to fuse with the egg and other cells that help form the seed.
 If fertilization fails, the flower stays a flower forever and never develops into something edible – a grain, fruit, or vegetable.
-Nearly every kind of plant product we consume comes from fertilization.
+Nearly every kind of plant product we depend on comes from fertilization.

-We are working with collaborators at Brown University, Wake Forest University, Arizona State University, and UNC Charlotte to understand why certain varieties of tomato can withstand high temperatures during pollination while others cannot.
-Our work thus far indicates that flavonoid compounds play a role, but there are likely many such pathways involved.
+We are working with collaborators at Brown University, Wake Forest University, Arizona State University, and UNC Charlotte to understand how some tomato varieties can withstand high temperatures during pollination while others cannot.
 Our goal is to identify and document these pathways and mechanisms that help pollination occur under adverse, high temperature conditions.

 For more information, see: